 In the 1740s Azerbaijan disintegrated into some 20 khanates.
 At the end of the eighteenth and in the first third of the nineteenth centuries, Azerbaijan was fought over by the Persian, Russian and Ottoman empires, each eager to secure hegemony over this country whose geopolitical situation lent it significant strategic advantages.
 A number of the khanates rose in arms to defend their sovereignty, while others were forced, in an effort to defend their own interests, to conclude agreements reducing them to the status of vassaldom.
-Thus, on 14 May 1805 a treaty between Russia and the Azerbaijani Karabakh khan Ibrahim Halil was signed on the banks of the river Kura under terms of which the independent Azerbaijani khanate of Karabagh was placed under Russian overlordship.
+Thus, on 14 May 1805 a treaty between Russia and the Azerbaijani Karabakh khan Ibrahim Khalil was signed on the banks of the river Kura under terms of which the independent Azerbaijani khanate of Karabakh was placed under Russian overlordship.

 After the revolutionary events of 1917 in Russia, the processes of disintegration of the empire became more dramatic and the conditions were ripe for the formation of independent states.
-Thus, on 28 May 1918, the Azerbaijani Democratic Republic was proclaimed in the territory of the eastern part of the southern Caucasus - the first parliamentary democracy in the Islamic east - which was to play a historic role in the renaissance and formation of the sense of ethnic identity and statehood of the Azerbaijan’s Nation.
+Thus, on 28 May 1918, the Azerbaijan Democratic Republic was proclaimed in the territory of the eastern part of the southern Caucasus - the first parliamentary democracy in the Islamic east - which was to play a historic role in the renaissance and formation of the sense of ethnic identity and statehood of Azerbaijan’s nation.

-In its brief existence of less than two years, the multi-party Azerbaijani parliament and the coalition Government managed to take a number of important steps in the process of nation-building and the development of statehood, and in such areas as education, formation of an army, development of independent financial and economic systems and securing international recognition for the young republic as a full member of the international community.
-On 11 January 1920, the Paris Peace Conference, with the Treaty of Versailles, accorded de facto recognition of the independence of the Azerbaijani Republic, to whose capital - Baku - 20 countries had already sent their diplomatic representatives.
+In its brief existence of less than two years, the multi-party Azerbaijani parliament and the coalition Government managed to take a number of important steps in the process of nation-building and the development of statehood, and in areas such as education, formation of an army, development of independent financial and economic systems and securing international recognition for the young republic as a full member of the international community.
+On 11 January 1920, the Paris Peace Conference, along with the Treaty of Versailles, accorded de facto recognition of the independence of the Azerbaijani Republic, to whose capital - Baku - 20 countries had already sent their diplomatic representatives.

-From the economic viewpoint, the country became a reservoir of fuel, supplier of raw materials and agricultural products to the Soviet economy.
+From the economic viewpoint, the country became a reservoir of fuel and supplier of raw materials and agricultural products to the Soviet economy.
 Culturally, the imposition of the Cyrillic alphabet to replace the Latin one, destruction of mosques, oppressions of intelligentsia, etc. was designed to suppress any efforts of the Azerbaijan’s people to maintain and manifest their ethnic and cultural identity and to study the true history of their country.

 During the years 1988-1990, the national democratic movement in Azerbaijan launched a campaign aimed at the restoration of the country’s independence.
-In order to suppress this movement, on 20 January 1990, with the approval of the Soviet leadership Soviet army units stormed Baku killing hundreds of innocent Azerbaijan’s citizens, including women, children and elderly.
+In order to suppress this movement, on 20 January 1990, with the approval of the Soviet leadership Soviet army units stormed Baku killing hundreds of innocent Azerbaijani citizens, including women, children and elderly.
 A state of emergency was declared in the country which remained in force until mid-1991.
 Notwithstanding these setbacks, the struggle for independence culminated in the adoption on 31 August 1991, by the Supreme Soviet of Azerbaijan, of a Declaration on the Restoration of the State Independence of the Republic of Azerbaijan.

 On 18 October 1991 the Supreme Soviet of Azerbaijan passed an Act establishing the State Independence of the Republic of Azerbaijan.
 With this act, the Republic of Azerbaijan once again, after a 71-year interval, became an independent state.
 On 2 March 1992 Azerbaijan was admitted to the United Nations within internationally recognized territorial borders, including the Nagorno-Karabakh region.